Saturday, April 14, 2007

 As a relatively young and maturing science, many historically disconnected concepts have found their position in neuroscience, including drug addiction and abuse.
 Models of addiction have replaced historical notations of drug abuse as a matter of personal preference and sin.

-Task).
+In this WebQuest, you be required to develop a sound research proposal related to drug misuse (see Task).
 It is imperative to understand the basics of neurotransmission, brain imaging studies, and inter-level strategies in neuroscience to best formulate a worthy study.
 You will be provide brief annotations of fundamental information; however, given the nature of proposals, independent research and creativity are essential for completing the task at hand (see Process).
 Remember, you have the luxury of a rubric (see Evaluation); it is often helpful to consult this chart to maximize the number of points earned.

 In summary, the WebQuest navigation is as follows: